cartesi/cips/cips/cip-4.md

 3. Fill in the bits marked `x` from the bits of the protocol number, expressed in binary.
 Any remaining `x` bits should be filled with `0`.

+Decoding a protocol number in this format proceeds as follows:

+1. Determine the number of octets `n` from the length of the prefix.
+   The prefix is composed of zero or more `1` bits followed by one `0`.

+2. Read the first `n` octets and remove the first `n` bits from it (that is, the prefix).

+3. The remaining bits encode the protocol number in binary.

+Both procedures were implemented in Lua for reference ([encode.lua](../assets/cip-4/encode.lua), [decode.lua](../assets/cip-4/decode.lua)).
-To avoid any doubts, it's instructive to give some examples of encoded protocol numbers:
+To avoid any doubts, it's also instructive to give here some examples of encoded protocol numbers:

 | protocol number<br>(decimal) | octet sequence<br>(binary) |
 | -: | :- |